-Dr. Christopher Turner Semester Offered: Fall
+Dr. Christopher Turner

+Semester Offered: Fall and Spring

-Course Description: Graduate students will meet throughout the year to participate in formal public seminars.
+Course Description: Graduate students and faculty will meet throughout the year to participate in formal public seminars.
 Seminars will be given by invited speakers, faculty candidates, department faculty and students.
-Students required to present a minimum of one, 30 minute seminar within approximately six months of passing their qualifying exam to obtain 1 credit in the semester in which they present their seminar, Student are also expected to meet with the invited speakers over lunch to discuss their research as well as career development/opportunities.
+Students are required to present a 30 minute seminar on their research within six months of passing their qualifying exam and at least one, 30 minute research seminar annually thereafter.
+Students will receive written, constructive feedback on their presentations from both faculty and students.
+It is recommended that student presentations are coordinated with their thesis advisory committee meetings, when possible.
+Students are also expected to meet with invited speakers over lunch to discuss their research as well as career development/opportunities.